Sometimes I feel a tension in my life between being good and being happy.

 But I also want to be happy.
 I want to take a break and just play.
 I want to relax.
 I want to feel satisfied with where I’m at in my work, writing, and athletic ability.
 I want to be happy even if I screw up or make a mistake.
 Always striving to be good can wear me out and leave me frustrated and grumpy.

 So for me, there is a tension between being good and being happy.
-The more I strive to be good, the less happy I feel in the current moment.
+Sometimes it feels like the more I strive to be good, the less happy I feel in the current moment.
 And the more happy I feel in the present moment, the more likely I am to just accept a mistake or problem, rather than trying to fix it.

 I think it’s impossible to be 100% good and 100% happy.
 There’s an inherent tension between the two, and I’m not able have both all the way.
 I have to compromise.